dsherret/HomeDeviceControl/README.md

 - [`Core`](Core) - Used by the `MainApp` for setting everything up.
 Contains common classes such as light bulbs, sensors, utilities, etc.
 - [`Plugins`](Plugins) - Implement device specific implementations for general `Core` interfaces (ex. `YeeLightBulb` implements `ILightBulb`)
 - [`ZWave`](ZWave) - Communicates with a plugged in z-wave USB stick.

-All libraries are .net standard. `MainApp` and `Communication/PowerStatus.Client` are .net core. `Communication/PowerStatus.WindowsService` is a .net framework application.